openrasta/openrasta-core/src/OpenRasta.Plugins.Hydra/README.md

-## Understanding the mapping between classes and JSON
+## Understanding the mapping between classes and JSON-LD

 ### Conventions